ualsg/ualsg.netlify.app/content/openings/ads/2021-04-ra-developer/index.md

 You should demonstrate that you possess:

-- A degree degree :mortar_board: in a related discipline from a reputable university.
+- A degree :mortar_board: in a related discipline from a reputable university.
 Current students are eligible to apply as well, provided that they are in the final stage of their studies and that their degree will be completed before the start of the appointment.
 - An ability to conduct research semi-independently.
 - A publication record is not required, but candidates with demonstrated impact, writing skills, and a strong affinity to publish are welcome to emphasise these in their application.
 - Proficiency in one or more of the following areas: GIS, game engines, Geomatics, 3D city modelling, computer science, urban planning, and/or urban simulations.